A Complete Guide to Fishing on Lake Erie

 You may have frequently heard Lake Erie being referred to as “The Walleye Capital of the World,” and with good reason.
 It stands as one of the finest locations in the United States to pursue the largest Walleye of your life.
 But that’s just the beginning.
-Lake Erie’s three basins—Central, Eastern, and Western—each outdo the other in terms of productivity.
+Lake Erie’s three basins; Central, Eastern, and Western.
 Yellow Perch, Trout, Bass, and even Salmon thrive here, expanding the possibilities.

 From New York, Pennsylvania, Ohio, and Michigan to Ontario, Canada, Lake Erie generously provides world-class fishing grounds for everyone.
 If you’re still undecided about where to go and what to target, read on.

-When it comes to choosing a primary target on Lake Erie, there’s no doubt that Walleye should top your list.
+When it comes to choosing what to fish for on Lake Erie, there’s no doubt about walleye.
 With a population exceeding 150 million, these prized game fish continue to thrive.
 Given their status as one of the most sought-after freshwater species, it’s no surprise that thousands of anglers make their way to Lake Erie year after year.

-The summer months, from June to September, offer the perfect opportunity for a Walleye expedition.
+The summer months, from June to September, offer the perfect opportunity for a Lake Erie walleye fishing trip.
 During this period, you can easily reach your daily limit, and encountering trophy-sized specimens ranging from 17 to 24 inches is an everyday occurrence.
 Walleye spawn in the spring, causing them to change locations and become less predictable.

-You can start pursuing Walleye as early as April when they venture closer to the surface.
-These fish are sensitive to light, making evening outings the best for a successful catch.
+You can start pursuing Walleye as early as March when they venture closer to the western basin to spawn.
+These fish are sensitive to light, making evening and morning outings the best for a successful catch.
 For those eager to start fishing, nighttime trips are a productive option.
-Employing planer boards to attract their attention can yield excellent results.

 During the long summer days, Walleye migrate to the deeper offshore waters of Lake Erie.
 Slow trolling at around 2 miles per hour proves most effective.
 The advantage is that Walleye often move in schools, so once you’ve hooked one, cast your line again promptly for more catches.

 While Walleye may reign supreme in terms of size and strength, Yellow Perch take the crown for delectable table fare.
-These fish are available year-round, even for ice fishing enthusiasts.
-Yellow Perch are considered the culinary stars of Lake Erie and enjoy enduring popularity.
+These fish are available year-round, even for ice fisherman.
+Yellow Perch are the best eating fish on the lake.

 Though you can target Perch at various times, they peak during late summer and early fall.
 They predominantly inhabit depths of 20 to 70 feet near the lake bottom.
-Similar to Walleye, Perch gather in schools, making it possible to fill your cooler in a matter of hours if luck is on your side.
+Similar to Walleye, Perch gather in schools, making it possible to fill your cooler in a matter of hours.

-Both the American and Canadian sides of the lake offer ample Rainbow Trout action, especially when the water temperature hovers around the optimal 55°F mark.
+Both the American and Canadian sides of the lake offer Steelhead Trout action, especially when the water temperature hovers around the optimal 55°F mark.
 The prime seasons for catching these chromers are from March to May and, as the weather cools, from September through November.

 With illustrious species like Walleye, Perch, and Trout dominating the spotlight, Smallmouth Bass occasionally find themselves overlooked on Lake Erie.
 This presents a missed opportunity, as Smallmouth Bass populations flourish in these waters.

-You can target Smallmouth Bass from mid-June onwards.
-They typically inhabit depths ranging from 20 to 40 feet and gravitate toward underwater structures, ledges, and rocky terrain.
+You can target Smallmouth Bass from mid-June onward.
+You can fish for them during the spawn, but the season is typically closed and the fish will have to be released.
+They typically inhabit depths ranging from 20 to 40 feet in the summer and gravitate toward underwater structures (shipwrecks), ledges, and rocky terrain.
 Drift fishing using live bait, preferably minnows, proves highly effective in enticing them.
-If you’re seeking a change of pace, Smallmouth Bass offers an excellent alternative.
+If you like tournament fishing for bass, it’s hard to beat a dropshot rig on Lake Erie.

 Lake Erie Salmon?